pmean/build-website/text/06/SecondGrantPart3.md

 The technical abstract for this grant submission is

-> *As the research biostatistician at Children\'s Mercy, Dr. Simon has
+> *As the research biostatistician at Children's Mercy, Dr. Simon has
 > supported the development of literally hundreds of clinical trials
 > across just about every branch of pediatric medicine.
 In his
 > experience and in the experience of many of the people he works with,